-Escape emotional burnout by giving yourself permission to slow down, avoid the immediate demands and expectations of others, and to rest.
-This is key to your survival and effectiveness.
+If you answered yes, then you’re at risk of emotional burnout and need to give yourself permission to slow down, avoid the immediate demands and expectations of others, and most importantly, get some rest.

 A ‘silent condition’ induced by chronic stress characterized by emotional [or] physical exhaustion, cynicism and a lack of professional efficacy.